Veteran's Day Requires a Rethink

 CONCLUSION

-We cannot honor veterans without recognizing that, like us, they have been duped.
+We cannot honor the war dead without recognizing that, like us, they have been duped.
 Otherwise, we perpetuate the sinister power which holds us prisoner.

 They have erected a police state behind the facade of freedom.
-We don't know this because our leaders in government, education and media are wittingly or unwitting participants.
-Treason to God and country is a prerequisite for success in many fields.
+We don't know this because our leaders in government, education, and media are witting or unwitting participants.
+Treason to God and country is a prerequisite for success in many fields, more so than ever today.

-If honoring veterans means perpetuating a suicidal cycle of endless war, we must stop.
+If honoring the war dead means perpetuating a cycle of endless war, we must stop.
 Better to honor the dead by abolishing wars.
-We can do this by nationalizing private central banks, and making the bankers answer for their crimes.
+We can do this by nationalizing private central banks and making the bankers answer for their crimes.

 ---